nebulab/solidus_nextjs_frontend/README.md

 npm run test:unit
 ```

-### Running the E2E test

-Solidus NextJS Frontend uses Cypress to run E2E test.
-Cypress is usually run locally using the development server.
-However, in this case, we use the `start server and run` library to run a dedicated `test` server for Cypress.

-Use `npm run test:feature` to run E2E tests with the Cypress GUI or simply use `npm run test:feature:ci` to run them headless.

 ### Running the linter

 Solidus NextJS Frontend uses ESLint with the JavaScript Standard style guide and Prettier as formatter.